• rcr icon

 Mode of Delivery: Virtual

 Module 4 delves into the crucial role of legal counsel in supporting clients during cybersecurity crises.
-Participants will learn about crisis management and communications, explore tools and techniques for advising clients in crisis, and engage in a tabletop exercise to simulate a basic breach scenario.
-By understanding the incident response process, participants will be better prepared to deliver legal advice and manage post-incident legal issues effectively.
+Participants learn about crisis management and communications, explore tools and techniques for advising clients in crisis, and engage in a tabletop exercise to simulate a basic breach scenario.
+By understanding the incident response process, participants are better prepared to deliver legal advice and manage post-incident legal issues effectively.

 Imran Ahmad